-If you’re looking for a small dog with a big personality, then a Chihuahua Greyhound mix might be the right choice for you.
+If you’re looking for a small dog with a big personality, then an Italian Greyhound Chihuahua mix might be the right choice for you.
 Also known as the Italian Greyhuahua, let’s take a look at what they’re made of!

 A Little Bit About Greyhounds

 Sighthounds are some of the oldest breeds of dogs, traced right back to Ancient Egypt where they were owned by the Pharaohs and worshipped as gods.